FieldClimate manual & Recent releases

 In the last chart, air pressure is at station altitude, while global solar radiation and total cloud cover refer to that portion of sky over the station.

-You will be able to access this page only if you have the Weather Forecast license activated.
+You will be able to access this page only if you have the Weather Forecast subscription activated.

 Pessl Instruments developed in the last 6 years a series of Work Planning algorithms based on the combination of real measurements of rain and temperature and the hourly 7-day weather forecasts.
 The work planning forecast based service information are available on hourly resolution for the next 7 days.